Tom Blackshear is a living legend in the classical and flamenco guitar

 international client base and international prestige, and his older

-guitars especially are hard to find and in great demand.
+guitars especially are hard to find and in great demand (and rarely come to market.
+(There is currently one at Dream Guitars.
 This guitar was built in 1987, and was based on Jeffrey Elliott’s “1943 Hauser” plan.
 The tone is robust, and clear, with bright brazilian trebles, and the kind of nice string separation and clarity that an old German spruce top gives.
-What sets this guitar apart is that clarity, and string separation.
-No muddled tone, or too-sweet tone.
-It’s dry, clear, and strong.

 - Tom Blackshear classical guitar, serial # 184, built in 1987; signed on label by the builder; also signed in pencil, on underside of top